What schools participate in Kids' Orchestra?

 What instruments can my child play?

-Students may choose from violin, viola, double bass, cello, flute, clarinet, trumpet, and percussion.
+Students may choose from violin, viola, cello, double bass, flute, clarinet, trumpet, trombone, and percussion.

 How will my child choose an instrument?